Born: United States of America

 Primarily active in: United States of America

-Russell James Cline, 98, a resident of Wallingford, Pennsylvania, passed away on Feb.
-20. He was born on Oct.
-8, 1920, in Keedysville, Maryland, and worked as a mechanical engineer for 66 years, until age 94.
+Russell James Cline was born on Oct.
+8, 1920, in Keedysville, Maryland.
+He worked as a mechanical engineer for 66 years, until age 94.

 Working for Piasecki Aircraft, Cline was fundamental in the modification of the Sikorsky YSH-60F Seahawk into the Piasecki X-49A SpeedHawk; he also designed and conducted the modal test for SpeedHawk, which flew for the first time in 2007.
 Many young engineers learned from his design talent and experience at Piasecki.

 Cline joined VFS in 1978 and was a member of the VFS Gold Circle Club.
 He was the Boeing Helicopters Engineer of the Year in 1986, and Boeing Special Incentives Awards in 1980 and 1984; over the years, Cline also received a number of certificates of appreciation from Piasecki Aircraft Corporation.

 He was a charter member of American Helicopter Museum & Education Center in West Chester, Pennsylvania; contributions in his memory may be made to the museum.

 Russell James Cline,passed away on Feb.
 20. at age 98, a resident of Wallingford, Pennsylvania.